Comparison guide

 Begin with the subject, but do not stop there.
 Monet often paints landscapes, water, atmosphere, gardens, and repeated motifs.
 Manet often paints figures, social interiors, leisure, nudes, cafés, railways, and staged encounters.
 Subject is a clue; structure gives the answer.

 - If light seems to be the engine of the painting, think Monet.
-The motif may blur, dissolve, shimmer, or repeat because the condition of seeing is the subject.
+The motif may blur, dissolve, shimmer, or repeat because Monet wants to show how the hour or weather transforms it.

 - If a gaze or social situation confronts the viewer, think Manet.
 Figures often feel deliberately placed, exposed, and difficult to neutralize.